 Keep cool at night

-Ventilate your bedroom, wear light pajamas, and turn your thermostat down to avoid the triggers of hot flashes.
+Ventilate your bedroom, wear light pajamas, and turn your thermostat down to avoid the triggers of hot flashes, one of many menopausal symptoms.

 When to Ask your Doctor about Post-Menopausal Fatigue

-If you’re having too much trouble managing sleep on your own, your doctor may be able to prescribe medical treatments to ease your fatigue.
+If you’re having too much trouble managing sleep on your own, your doctor may be able to prescribe medical treatments to ease your fatigue and improve your quality of life.

 Hormone Replacement Therapy (HRT)

+Perimenopausal, menopausal and postmenopausal women experience all or some symptoms of menopause.
+It’s mostly due to hormonal changes in their body.
 Since many of the negative effects of menopause result from a lack of estrogen, sometimes therapeutic hormone replacement can reverse some of these symptoms.
-HRT has been shown to reduce hot flashes
+In women’s health, HRT has been shown to reduce hot flashes, mood swings, and other symptoms that may prevent you from getting a good night’s sleep.

 Many post-menopausal women find that SSRIs like Prozac, Paxil, or Effexor can cut down on hot flashes.
-You and your doctor can explore these options if HRT is not right for you.
+Seek medical advice.
+You and your health care provider can explore these options if HRT is not right for you.

 Medications such as birth control pills, and blood pressure medications, have been known to reduce hot flashes.